jandreumontanes-git/CISCO/README.md

-# 🌐 Advanced Network Design & Management - Engineering Portfolio
+# 🌐 Advanced Network Design & Management

 This repository contains a comprehensive collection of enterprise-level networking projects developed during my **B.Eng. in Computer Engineering** at Universitat Jaume I (UJI).
 The focus of these labs is the design, implementation, and troubleshooting of complex network architectures using industry-standard protocols.